Ethan Lazuk

 We’ll discuss Perspectives more later (and if you’re not familiar, that article linked above has an overview and examples).

-But our focus here is how social content can appear in Search more broadly, including a couple of new-ish instances that I’ve only just started noticing in the last few days of early February or so.
+But our focus here is how social content can appear in Search more broadly, including a couple of new-ish instances that I’ve only just started noticing since early February or so.

 No way.